 Research Director (2013-2015)

-Craig Hollander is an assistant professor of American history at The College of New Jersey.
+Craig Hollander is an Associate Professor of American history at The College of New Jersey.
 Before joining the TCNJ faculty, Professor Hollander was the Behrman Postdoctoral Fellow in the Department of History at Princeton University.
 His dissertation, titled "Against a Sea of Troubles: Slave Trade Suppressionism During the Early Republic," won both the 2014 C. Vann Woodward Prize from the Southern Historical Association and the 2014 SHEAR Dissertation Prize from the Society for Historians of the Early American Republic.
 Professor Hollander’s manuscript is under contract with the University of Pennsylvania Press.

 Dan Linke